The Smithy Heritage Centre

 Peter Hall died in 1957 and Ellis took over the business.
 By then, the local economy had undergone huge changes: farming was still practised, but far fewer horses were used as processes had become mechanised, and motor vehicles replaced the carts and wains that the wheelwright would have mended.

 Ellis continued to shoe horses, but as the years went by demand dwindled.
 Some horses came to the Smithy to be shod, but Ellis also travelled around the stables and farms in the area with his portable forge.
 After his death in 1989, the blacksmithing trade at Kiln Lane ended.

 Many local people are connected to the Ranson and Hall families, and some remember Ellis shoeing horses at the Smithy.
-We would love to add this information to the archive, so if you have any to stories or images to add please come along to one of the sessions, pop into the Smithy and speak to the Curators, or contact us here
+We would love to add this information to the archive, so if you have any to stories or images to add, pop into the Smithy and speak to the Curators, or contact us here